Free Heavy Equipment Appraisal quote from a

 Cost Approach = Current Cost – Depreciation

-Specifically, we’re looking at current cost of the machine, as if it were new.
+Specifically, we’re looking at fair market value of the machine, as if it were new.
 Clearly, a machine is never new after leaving the factory and we often appraise equipment that isn’t new in this decade.
-So how do we arrive at the current cost of that?!
-To do so, we first consider the Replacement Cost New approach, then move onto the Reproduction Cost New approach, if necessary.
+So how do we arrive at the current price of that?!
+To do so, we first consider the Replacement New approach, then move onto the Reproduction New approach, if necessary.

 Replacement Cost New